intel/rohd/doc/tutorials/Chapter_1/00-Introduction_to_ROHD.md

 The Rapid Open Hardware Development Framework (ROHD) is a generator framework for describing and verifying hardware using the Dart programming language.
 It allows for the construction and traversal of a connectivity graph between module objects using unrestricted software.

-ROHD is a bold project with the goal of becoming the industry-standard choice for front-end hardware development, replacing System Verilog.
+ROHD is a bold project with the goal of becoming the industry-standard choice for front-end hardware development, replacing SystemVerilog.
 It aims to address hardware problems in a similar way to Chisel, using Dart as its programming language of choice instead of Scala for several reasons.

 1. Dart's popularity as a front-end framework, demonstrated by the success of Flutter, a framework for building IOS and Android apps, presents an opportunity for ROHD to leverage its success in the front-end generator RTL framework.